igchor/hackathon/README.txt

 	libpmemobj.pdf     -- overview of libpmemobj (C API) libpmemobj-cpp.pdf -- overview of libpmemobj (C++ API)

-The examples are in examples/A, exmamples/B, etc.  Each example is meant to show a persistent memory programming concept, like transactions, support for a specific language, and API, etc.	The idea is to use the first few examples (A through C) to gain some essential background knowledge, then pick examples that are interesting to you.
+The examples are in examples subdirectories.
+Each example is meant to show a persistent memory programming concept, like transactions, support for a specific language, and API, etc.

+First 3 examples show volatile usage of PMEM.
+Those examples are also relevant for CXL memory.

+The next 3 few examples (04 through 06) provide some essential background knowledge.

+Next examples, go into more details and present different libraries.
+Pick examples that are interesting to you.
 Use them as a starting point, or a reference as you develop your own persistent memory aware programs.
 There's a README.txt file in each example directory that explains what the example is all about.